Arnab1311/Smart-attendance-system-using-face-recognition-/README.md

 # Smart-attendance-system-using-face-recognition
-A smart attendance system using KNN classifier to recognize faces in real-time and mark attendance.
+A simple yet smart attendance system using KNN classifier to recognize faces in real-time and mark attendance for recognized faces.
 ![This is an image](/images/fr.jpg)

 ## Installation